Falcons and fans celebrate NFC Championship victory, Super Bowl berth

 MORE: Falcons are NFC Champions!

-The Atlanta Falcons will try for their first Vince Lombardi Trophy against the AFC champions.
-That game is being playing late Sunday night
+The Atlanta Falcons will try for their first Vince Lombardi Trophy against the New England Patriots.

 PHOTOS: Falcons vs. Packers